-Physical activity has important benefits for mental health, physical fitness, weight maintenance and the prevention of many chronic diseases.
-Cardiovascular or aerobic conditioning exercises include those that elevate your heart rate for a sustained period of time, such as brisk walking, running, swimming and cycling.
-These aerobic exercises improve the function of your heart, lungs and blood vessels.
-Muscle conditioning exercises improve muscle strength and power as well as bone health and include activities such as weight-lifting or higher intensity yoga and Pilates.
-Most forms of physical activity are beneficial; however, some individuals can achieve greater weight loss than others based on the amount and type of physical activity they perform.
-Research shows that variants in the FTO gene can impact an individual's metabolic response to physical activity.\ Indeed, physical activity can reduce the effects of the FTO gene on risk of overweight and obesity by as much as 75%.\\ In addition, a variant in the ADRB2 gene influences how much body fat you lose in response to cardiovascular exercise.\\\
+Physical activity has important benefits for mental health, physical fitness, weight maintenance and the prevention of many chronic illnesses.
+Cardiovascular conditioning exercises include those that elevate your heart rate for a sustained period of time, such as brisk walking, running, swimming and cycling, and improve the function of your heart, lungs and blood vessels.
+Skeletal muscle conditioning exercises include activities such as weight lifting or certain types of yoga, which improve muscle strength and power and improve bone health.
+Most forms of physical activity are beneficial; however, different baseline levels of physical activity, depending on variation in the FTO gene, are needed to achieve/maintain a healthy body weight.
+A healthy body weight promotes reproductive health by helping to maintain adequate concentrations of reproductive hormones, developing sperm with high fertilization potential in men, and encouraging healthy ovulation in women.
+Some individuals can achieve greater weight loss than others based on the amount and type of physical activity they perform.
+Research shows that variants in the FTO gene can impact your metabolic response to physical activity.\ Physical activity can reduce the effects of the FTO gene on risk of overweight and obesity by as much as 75%.\\ In addition, a variant in the ADRB2 gene influences how much body fat you lose in response to cardiovascular exercise.\\\

-\Andreasen et al. Low physical activity accentuates the effect of the FTO rs9939609 polymorphism on body fat accumulation.
-Diabetes.
-2008;57:95-101.
-"Reddon et al. Physical activity and genetic predisposition to obesity in a multiethnic longitudinal study.
-Scientific Reports.
-2016;6:1-10. ""Garenc et al. Effects of 2-Adrenergic Receptor Gene Variants on Adiposity: The HERITAGE Family Study.
-Obesity Research.
-2003;11:612-618.
+\Andreasen et al. Low physical activity accentuates the effect of the FTO rs9939609 polymorphism on body fat accumulation Diabetes 2008:57:95-101 "Reddon et al. Physical activity and genetic predisposition to obesity in a multiethnic longitudinal study Scientific Reports.
+2016;6:1-10. \\Garenc et al. Effects of 2-Adrenergic Receptor Gene Variants on Adiposity: The HERITAGE Family Study, Obesity Research, 2003;11:612-618